Books vs movies, there is always a big difference, so why not encourage the kids to use this compare and contrast movie and book template?

 There are so many!

-Pretty much any movie the kids will watch was originally a kid’s book.
+Pretty much any movie the students will watch is a movie adaptation of a book.

 - Harry Potter